Azure/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/Sample1_CustomisingServiceParameters.md

 4. **`DefaultAuth`**
     - **Description**: This setting allows you to specify the default authentication mechanism to be used for sending requests to the service.
     - **Available Options**:
-        - `ServiceAuth.ENTRA` for Entra ID authentication.
+        - `ServiceAuth.ENTRA` for Microsoft Entra ID authentication.
         - `ServiceAuth.TOKEN` for MPT Access Token authentication.
     - **Default Value**: `ServiceAuth.ENTRA`